-OverviewInfocom's Return to Zork is a classic graphical point-and-click adventure.
-Gameplay revolves around exploration of different areas, collecting items, talking to characters and solving puzzles.
-Combat is fairly minimal in the game; especially as it can be a difficult genre to integrate combat.
+Return to Zork is a first-person point-and-click adventure, developed by Activision and released under the Infocom label which the previous Zork games had made famous.
+Gameplay revolves around exploration of different areas, collecting items, talking to characters, and solving puzzles.
+Combat is fairly minimal in the game.
 Often the player will have to combine a variety of odd items from their inventory to make a single item that will allow them to progress further into the game.

-This game was originally released at a time when CD-ROM gaming on the PC was a fresh new face.
-As a result, it uses FMV sequences liberally.
-Fans of the old text adventure series will find lots of references to those games.
+The game was originally released at a time when CD-ROM gaming on the PC was new.
+As a result, it uses FMV (Full-Motion Video) sequences liberally.
+The game features numerous references to the original text adventures.

 The next area is a lighthouse owned by a deranged keeper, who warns of the "Road to the South."
 This is where a puzzle involving different objects begins; the player cannot journey down the road but must find a way into the town of Shanbar.